YigongQin/TransformerEngine/benchmarks/linear/README_nvfp4_quant_overhead.md

 | both, RHT on (Part 2) | 27.0 µs | 44.6 µs | no — fused into the cast |

-`torch.profiler` adds ~13% per-kernel overhead, so the split is reported as *proportions* rescaled to the unprofiled `quant us`.
+`torch.profiler` adds ~13% per-kernel overhead, so the split is reported as *proportions* rescaled to the unprofiled total.

-**`cast GB/s`** is the cast pass alone — the amax pass is excluded, since it is a separate read that produces no output.
-The cast reads each tensor once and writes one layout per usage:

-    bytes = elems * (2 + n_usages * 0.5625)     # read bf16; write fp4 + fp8 scale

-so 2.5625 B/elem single-usage and 3.125 fused dual-usage.
-Amortized rows exclude the weight.
-Reference: a trivial bf16 copy sustains **6490 GB/s** on this GPU (measured), which is what these should be judged against rather than the 8 TB/s spec figure.
+The scripts also report `cast GB/s` — the cast pass alone, excluding the amax read — against `elems * (2 + n_usages * 0.5625)`.
+It is omitted from the tables below but quoted in the observations.
+Reference: a trivial bf16 copy sustains **6490 GB/s** on this GPU (measured), which is what to judge it against rather than the 8 TB/s spec figure.

 ---